MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 When a tenant has purchased AI Builder capacity, corresponding credits are by default unallocated and available as a pool on the tenant.
 In this state, credits can be used on any environment.

 The administrator can restrict usage by allocating all credits to specific environments.
-The administrator can also reserve some capacity to an environment by allocating an amount of credits to this environment.
+The administrator can also reserve some capacity to an environment by allocating a number of credits to this environment.

 To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).